sdbip/Segerfeldt.EventStore/README.md

 app.MapCommands(Assembly.GetExecutingAssembly());
 ```

 You can optionally define your endpoints in a different assembly (or in several).
-Just make sure to pass them as agruments to the `MapCommands` call:
+Just make sure to pass them as arguments to the `MapCommands` call:

 ```csharp
 app.MapCommands(assembly1, assembly2);